cjstremick/angular-hold-tight/README.md

 `npm i angular-hold-tight`

 ## Use
-Import HoldTightModule into one of your Angular modules and you can add the component where you like:
+Import the HoldTightModule into one of your Angular modules

-`<app-hold-tight></app-hold-tight>`
+    import {HoldTightModule} from 'angular-hold-tight';

+    @NgModule({
+       ...
+       imports: [
+           ...
+           HoldTightModule,
+           ...
+       ],
+       ...

+Now you can use the component where you like:

+    <app-hold-tight></app-hold-tight>

 ## Optional configuration
 Pass a 'delay' property to the control to change the default delay of 2500 millisends.